zaidNsour/CoursesWebsite/README.md

 This project is licensed under the MIT License.

 ## Contact
-- Zaid Nsour
 - [LinkedIn](www.linkedin.com/in/zaid-nsour-2075632a8)
-Feel free to reach out with any questions, feedback, or collaboration opportunities!
+-Feel free to reach out with any questions, feedback, or collaboration opportunities!